boeckmann/asm6502/README.txt

            .ECHO "I am assembled for the PET"
          .ENDIF

+       In listing files, the unprocessed lines are indicated by a minus after the line number instead of a colon.

- 3.6.6 .INCLUDE directive
+ 4.6.6 .INCLUDE directive

        Substitutes the directive with the contents of a file given by the argument.
-As a convention the extension of include-files should be `.i65'.
+As a convention the extension of include-files should be .i65.

        Example:

          .INCLUDE "c64prg.i65"

- 3.6.7 .LIST and .NOLIST
+ 4.6.7 .LIST and .NOLIST

        If a listing file is given via command line, listing generation is initially enabled.
-If the user wants some parts of the code to be excluded from the listing, the region can be surrounded by `.NOLIST' and `.LIST' statements.
+If the user wants some parts of the code to be excluded from the listing, the region can be surrounded by .NOLIST and .LIST statements.

-       If listing generation is disabled when an `.INCLUDE' statement is processed, `.LIST' inside the included file has no effect.
+       If listing generation is disabled when an .INCLUDE statement is processed, .LIST inside the included file has no effect.

        The listing generation flag is restored when the processing of an included file finished.
-If a `.NOLIST' statement is contained in an include file and the listing is activated for the parent file, listing generation is resumed after processing the include file from the line after the `.INCLUDE' line.
+If a .NOLIST statement is contained in an include file and the listing is activated for the parent file, listing generation is resumed after processing the include file from the line after the .INCLUDE line.

- 3.6.8 .ORG directive
+ 4.6.8 .ORG directive

        Sets the current program counter to the numeric value of the argument.
 Does not modify the offset into the output file.
 This